dr-richard-barker/pseudo_time_series/README.md

 **Goal.** To identify loci involved in the adaptation to space flight with and without light-induced photomorphogenesis.

-**Keywords:** Spaceflight, RNAseq, meta-analysis, plant genetics, N-degron pathways, hypoxia, Reactive Oxygen Species(ROS), nitric oxide (NO), The N-end rule pathway of ubiquitin-mediated targeted proteolysis, protein degradation, proteostasis, oxygen,
+**Keywords:** Spaceflight, Arabidopsis, RNAseq, meta-analysis, plant genetics, hypoxia, Reactive Oxygen Species(ROS), nitric oxide (NO), The N-end rule pathway of ubiquitin-mediated targeted proteolysis, N-degron pathways, protein degradation, proteostasis, oxygen, termination, seedling, time-series.

 **Introductory/Summary:** Overall, these accessions from the GeneLab data repository provide invaluable data for understanding the complex dynamics of Arabidopsis thaliana development under varied environmental conditions, particularly focusing on the effects of microgravity and light on different genotypes, ages, and tissues.
 Spaceflight presents a unique environment for biological experiments, notably due to the presence of microgravity and other space-specific factors.
 Understanding how plants respond to these conditions is crucial for long-term space missions and offers insights into fundamental biological processes.
 Arabidopsis, a widely used model organism in plant biology, has been the focus of numerous studies to explore plant growth and development in space.
 The selection of these 5 GLDS datasets, comprising 38 observations across 8 variables, provides a comprehensive overview of various Arabidopsis seedling development experiments conducted during spaceflight.